Dangerous Parasitic Diseases in Charleston, SC

 External parasites like fleas, ticks, and mosquitoes thrive in Charleston’s warm, humid climate.
 They’re active all year long due to the fact that our area does not go through a hard freeze long enough to disrupt their life cycles.
 Heartworms, intestinal worms, and protozoal parasites are also extremely common.

 Parasites pose several risks to your pet, especially since many of them can transmit dangerous and even deadly diseases.
 Some of these parasites can also be passed from your pet to you, or to other members of your family.

 These blood-borne parasites are carried in their larval form by the mosquito.
 Once the mosquito bites your cat or dog, the larvae are transmitted into their bloodstream, developing over time into adult worms that live in the heart.
 Heartworm is a fatal disease if left untreated and unfortunately, there is no existing treatment for heartworm disease in cats.

-Lyme Disease and Ehrlichiosis
+Lyme Disease & Ehrlichiosis in Dogs & Cats

 These diseases are tick-borne and can cause various symptoms including fever, loss of appetite, limb swelling, and neurological issues.

 Tick Paralysis in Dogs & Cats

 A single tick bite can cause partial to complete paralysis in both animals and humans.

 Spread by fleas, Bartonella is the bacteria that causes “cat scratch fever” in humans.
 It also causes a variety of symptoms in cats, from fever to lethargy to loss of appetite.
 Some cats do not show symptoms of the disease at all, but they can still pass it on to humans.

 This flea-borne illness infects the red blood cells and causes both fever and anemia in cats.